juanjosefernandez/juanjosefernandez.github.io/README.md

 - [ ] Something that aggreagates all my comics teaching posts via category
 - [ ] Create a page that documents the history of the Dog City Press Project
 - [ ] Photograph all boxes and books for this post
+- [ ] Add scans of old comics as blog posts (SNAKES/Whirligiggler/Senior Thesis at CCS)

+**Personal Reference**
+# Categories for posts on this site #
+- Comics
+- Programming
+- Essays